PSG vs. Arsenal prediction, odds, time: 2026 UEFA Champions League final picks, best bets from top expert

 Visit our DraftKings promo code review to see their latest offers and get started.

 After working in the sports betting industry for several years, Green became a professional sports writer and handicapper and has covered the game worldwide.
-Last year, Green was profitable in multiple areas on his soccer betting picks, including Euro qualifying (+6.30 units), EFL Cup (+4.47), FA Cup (+3.07) and Champions League (+3.05), among others.
+Last year, Green was profitable in multiple areas on his soccer betting picks, including Euro qualifying (+6.30 units), EFL Cup (+4.47) and FA Cup (+3.07), among others.
+He's also on an 18-8 roll (+956) over his last 26 Champions League picks.
 Anyone who follows him could be way up.

 Now, Green has broken down PSG vs. Arsenal from every angle and has locked in his picks and UEFA Champions League predictions.
 You can head to SportsLine now to see Green's picks.
 Here are the betting lines and trends for Arsenal vs. PSG: